Toyota Prius: Overview

+Global cumulative Prius liftback sales reached the 1 million vehicle mark in May 2008.
+Sales of one million were achieved in the U.S. by April 2011, and Japan in August 2011.
+As of September 2022, the Prius ranked as the world's top selling hybrid car with 5 million units sold.

 As of January 2017, the Prius is sold in over 90 countries and regions.
-Worldwide cumulative sales of the Prius passed the 1 million mark in May 2008, exceeded 2 million units in September 2010, and reached the 3 million milestone in June 2013.
-As of January 2017, global sales of the Prius family totaled almost 6.115 million units representing 61% of the 10 million hybrids delivered by Toyota Motor Company (TMC) worldwide, including the Lexus brand.
-Sales of the Prius family are led by the Prius liftback with 3.985 million units, followed by the Aqua/Prius c with 1.38 million, the Prius +/v/α with, 614.7 thousand and the Prius Plug-in Hybrid with 79.3 thousand units.
+Worldwide cumulative sales exceeded 2 million units in September 2010, and reached 3 million in June 2013.
+As of January 2017, global sales of the Prius family totaled almost 6.1 million units representing 61% of the 10 million hybrids delivered by Toyota Motor Company (TMC) worldwide, including the Lexus brand.
+Sales of the Prius family are led by the Prius liftback, with 4 million units, followed by the Aqua/Prius c with 1.4 million, the Prius +/v/α with, 615 thousand and the Prius Plug-in Hybrid with 79 thousand units.